Making the Arts and Culture Available

 Our purpose is to promote a sense of community and greater access to the arts and culture by offering a free concert series, theatrical productions and participation in local festivals through which all participants will be involved and directed in a professional and nurturing atmosphere.

 Our vision is to brighten the lives and imaginations of the citizens of Midvale by providing everyone with an opportunity to experience arts and culture through watching, participating, and in various outreach programs.
-We strive to make a difference in people’s lives, and we want to make Midvale a destination for all of the art and culture lovers.
-We really want to show all of the Wasatch Front that Midvale is the place for Arts in the HeART of the Valley.
+We strive to make a difference in people’s lives and to show the Wasatch Front that Midvale is the place for Arts in the HeART of the Valley.

 Meet the Midvale Volunteer Arts Council